Fall 2018 Call for Nominations for CUR Councilor

 The Council on Undergraduate Research needs motivated and energetic members to serve as Councilors.
 Councilors are a crucial link between the organization and its members, helping to set policy; design and coordinate programs, workshops, and meetings; and create information resources.
 Please see the Councilor Handbook for more information about the role and responsibilities.

 Councilors are expected to attend the two-day annual business meeting each June.
 The cost for travel and nominal registration fee are the responsibility of the attendee.
 (We have found that administrators are often willing to defray the cost of attendance in recognition of this honor it represents for both the councilor and the institution as a whole.
 To aid in this process, we provide the opportunity to send a copy of your election letter to administrators on your campus.)
 Typically, Councilors will be asked to represent their division on a task force or committee.
 Councilors often have opportunities to serve as institute facilitators and coordinators or to serve in other leadership capacities across the organization.
 Many members of the Executive Board are elected by and from the Councilors.

-Each year at least eight Councilors are elected to each of CUR's divisions.
-The standard term is three-years, thus each division has a maximum of 24 Councilors.
-When a division has an opening, they have the opportunity to fill open seats, which results in shorter one- or two-year terms.
+Each year, at least eight Councilors are elected to each of CUR's divisions.
+The standard term is three years; thus each division has a maximum of 24 Councilors.
+When a division has an opening, it has the opportunity to fill open seats, which results in shorter one- or two-year terms.